pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: ON
-- Whether automatically commit a transaction.
+- Controls whether statements should automatically commit when not in an explicit transaction.
+See [Transaction Overview](/transaction-overview.md#autocommit) for more information.

 ### `allow_auto_random_explicit_insert` <span class="version-mark">New in v4.0.3</span>